komikku-app/komikku-extensions/REMOVED_SOURCES.md

-**There is no timetable on when or if a source request may be filled (also applies to bug reports and enhancement requests).**
+# Removed sources

-### In General the following sources that won't be added as an extension
+Generally, the following types of sources will not be added as extensions:
-- In general heavily paywalled sites
+- Websites with significant paywalls.
-- Sources that require cracking some app's source code (realistically, no one's going to put in the effort to do it)
+- Sources that necessitate the cracking of an application's source code (as realistically, such efforts are unlikely to be undertaken).
-- Sources that are known for filling a lot of DMCA complaints over repositories on GitHub
+- Sources that are known for filing numerous DMCA complaints against repositories on GitHub.

+> [!NOTE]
+> There is no specific timeframe for fulfilling source requests, bug reports, or enhancement requests, and it is uncertain whether they will be addressed.

-Here is a list of known sources that were removed.
+Below is a list of known sources that were removed.
-## Removed sources

-### Too difficult to maintain
+## Too difficult to maintain

 - Anchira https://github.com/tachiyomiorg/tachiyomi-extensions/pull/19149
 - Bakai https://github.com/tachiyomiorg/tachiyomi-extensions/pull/17890